-The applicant must demonstrate that it can satisfy these requirements and will do so for the duration of the licence.
+The applicant must demonstrate that it has the organisational capability to satisfy these requirements.
 The applicant is required to provide information that demonstrates:

-- it has the business skills, knowledge, personnel, systems and ability to operate the relevant business, and - it has the capacity to manage risk and to operate an effective and functional risk management and compliance system consistent with the relevant Australian or International Standards.
+- it has the business skills, knowledge, personnel, systems and ability to operate the relevant business, and - it has the capacity to manage risk (including wholesale market risk management for retail activities) and to operate an effective and functional risk management and compliance system consistent with the relevant Australian or International Standards.

 If an applicant intends to meet any material aspect of the technical capacity requirements by the use of contractors (including contracts with related entities), it must provide information on the contractors' experience and expertise, and copies of executed contracts.
-Our assessment of technical capacity will also consider the applicant's internal resources, skills and experience in managing third party contracts to ensure there are appropriate governance arrangements and capability for the licensee to be compliant with the energy rules - including in relation to activities carried out on its behalf by third parties.
+Our assessment of technical capacity will also consider the applicant's internal resources, skills and experience in managing third party contracts to ensure there are appropriate governance arrangements and capability for the licensee to be compliant with the energy rules - including in relation to activities proposed to be carried out on its behalf by third parties.